 Power BI supports Python and R visuals that execute scripts when the visual renders.
 This opens the door to embedding machine learning models directly in the report — anomaly detection, clustering, forecasting, or classification displayed as matplotlib, seaborn, or plotly charts.

-Architecture pattern: A Python visual receives a filtered subset of data from the Power BI semantic model (whatever is in scope based on slicers and filters).
-The script loads a pre-trained model (pickled scikit-learn model, ONNX model, or a simple statistical algorithm), runs inference on the data, and renders the result as a chart.
-The visual updates dynamically as users interact with filters.
+Architecture pattern: A Python visual gets a filtered subset of data from the Power BI semantic model.
+This data is based on the active slicers and filters.
+The script loads a pre-trained model, which can be a pickled scikit-learn model, an ONNX model, or a simple statistical algorithm.
+It then runs inference on the data and displays the result as a chart.
+The visual updates in real-time as users interact with the filters.

 Production examples: